trepmal/wp-cli-colors/readme.md

 # Colors

-Just for how colors look in the terminal.
+Just for checking how colors look in the terminal.
 BECAUSE I CAN NEVER REMEMBER!

 ![screenshot](screenshot.png)